13 Crucial Conversations Every Couple Needs to Have

 Knowing where both of you stand on this issue is crucial because if your own couple’s goals do not align it's usually when couples start drifting apart.

-13. What's your definition of a meaningful conversation?
+13. What's Your Definition of a Crucial Conversation?

 Without clear communication, you two probably would not even hit it off, not to mention becoming a couple, so it is not hard to imagine that meaningful conversations are still important even when you have been married for years.